Halmari/aircraft_turnaround_predictor/README.md

 <p align="center">Metrics for different XGBoost models</p>
 <br/><br/>

 Lastly, waterfall plot belows demonstrates the local explainability which means the contributions of different features on a single turnaround prediction.
 Waterfall plots starts from the expected turnaround duration and concludes on the final prediction by adding contributions of different features to the expected value.
+Values on the left are the feature values in this specific turnaround.

 <p align="center">
   <img src="/images/waterfall_best1.png" alt="" width="700"/>